Dermal Sciences 2

 On successful completion of this unit, students will be able to:

-1. Exemplify understanding and differentiation of cellular damage, normal inflammation and wound healing processes relevant to the practice of dermal therapies;
+1. Exhibit understanding and differentiation of cellular damage, normal inflammation and wound healing processes relevant to the practice of dermal therapies;

-2. Conceptualise the process of neoplasia and compare and contrast benign and malignant neoplasia; and
+2. Conceptualise and summarise the process of neoplasia and compare and contrast benign and malignant neoplasia;

 Assessment